RPGroup-PBoC/mwc_growth/code/processing/growth_curves_plate_reader/20190130_r1_37C_mixedmedia_multistrain_growth/README.md

 3. Cells were removed from the shaker and the four cultures were diluted 1:5.

-4. 100µL of water were added to the first and last row, and the first and last two columns of a round-welled, clear-bottomed 96 well plate, the total capacity of which was 250µL.
+4. 100µL of water were added to the first and last two rows and columns of a round-welled, clear-bottomed 96 well plate, the total capacity of which was 250µL.
 100µL of each culture were added to the remaining wells in the arrangement depicted in the output file 'growth_plate_layout.png'.

 5. Double-sided tape was placed between the edges of the plate and the lid to prevent them rubbing and creating plastic dust.